Novelty Detection via Robust Variational Autoencoding

 We solve this problem by using a special variational autoencoder (VAE) \citep{kingma2014auto}.
-Our VAE is able to model the underlying distribution of the data, despite nontrivial corruption.
-We refer to our new method as ``Mixture Autoencoding with Wasserstein penalty'', or ``MAW''.
-In order to clarify it, we first review previous works and then explain our contributions in view of these works.
+Our VAE is able to model the underlying distribution of the uncorrupted data, despite nontrivial corruption.
+We refer to it as ``Mixture Autoencoding with Wasserstein penalty'', or ``MAW''.

-\subsection{Previous work}
+\subsection{Previous Work}